JoshuaBrigati/joshua-brigati-kinetic-take-home/README.md

 4. **Tailwind CSS**: Adopted for rapid UI development and easy customization.

 5. **Docker**: Implemented for consistent development and deployment environments.

+6. **Tests**: Used Jest to create some unit tests for components and pages.